North Carolina: Music

 North Carolina is also famous for its tradition of old-time music, and many recordings were made in the early 20th century by folk-song collector Bascom Lamar Lunsford.
 Musicians such as the North Carolina Ramblers helped solidify the sound of country music in the late 1920s, while the influential bluegrass musician Doc Watson also hailed from North Carolina.
 Both North and South Carolina are hotbeds for traditional rural blues, especially the style known as the Piedmont blues.

 Ben Folds Five originated in Winston-Salem, and Ben Folds still records and resides in Chapel Hill.

 The British band Pink Floyd is named, in part, after Chapel Hill bluesman Floyd Council.

 The Research Triangle area has long been a well-known center for folk, rock, metal, jazz and punk.
 James Taylor grew up around Chapel Hill, and his 1968 song "Carolina in My Mind" has been called an unofficial anthem for the state.
 Other famous musicians from North Carolina include J. Cole, DaBaby, 9th Wonder, Shirley Caesar, Roberta Flack, Clyde McPhatter, Nnenna Freelon, Link Wray, Warren Haynes, Jimmy Herring, Michael Houser, Eric Church, Future Islands, Randy Travis, Ryan Adams, Ronnie Milsap, Anthony Hamilton, The Avett Brothers, Charlie Daniels, and Luke Combs.

 Metal and punk acts such as Corrosion of Conformity, Between the Buried and Me, and Nightmare Sonata are native to North Carolina.

 EDM producer Porter Robinson hails from Chapel Hill.

 North Carolina is the home of more American Idol finalists than any other state: Clay Aiken (season two), Fantasia Barrino (season three), Chris Daughtry (season five), Kellie Pickler (season five), Bucky Covington (season five), Anoop Desai (season eight), Scotty McCreery (season ten), and Caleb Johnson (season thirteen).
 North Carolina also has the most American Idol winners with Barrino, McCreery, and Johnson.

 In the mountains, the Brevard Music Center hosts choral, operatic, orchestral, and solo performances during its annual summer schedule.

 North Carolina has five professional opera companies: Opera Carolina in Charlotte, NC Opera in Raleigh, Greensboro Opera in Greensboro, Piedmont Opera in Winston-Salem, and Asheville Lyric Opera in Asheville.
 Academic conservatories and universities also produce fully staged operas, such as the A. J. Fletcher Opera Institute of the University of North Carolina School of the Arts in Winston-Salem, the Department of Music of the University of North Carolina at Chapel Hill, and UNC Greensboro.

 Among others, there are three high-level symphonic orchestras: NC Symphony in Raleigh, Charlotte Symphony, and Winston-Salem Symphony.
 The NC Symphony holds the North Carolina Master Chorale.
 The Carolina Ballet is headquartered in Raleigh, and there is also the Charlotte Ballet.

-The state boasts three performing arts centers: DPAC in Durham, Duke Energy Center for the Performing Arts in Raleigh, and the Blumenthal Performing Art Centers in Charlotte.
+The state boasts three performing arts centers: the Durham Performing Arts Center in Durham, the Martin Marietta Center for the Performing Arts in Raleigh, and the Blumenthal Arts Center in Charlotte.
 They feature concerts, operas, recitals, and traveling Broadway musicals.